MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-QuarantineTag.md

 ```

 ### -EndUserQuarantinePermissionsValue
-The EndUserQuarantinePermissionsValue parameter specifies the end-user permissions for the quarantine tag by using a decimal value that's converted from a binary value.
+The EndUserQuarantinePermissionsValue parameter specifies the end-user permissions for the quarantine tag.

+This parameter uses a decimal value that's converted from a binary value.
 The binary value corresponds to the list of available permissions in a specific order.
 For each permission, the value 1 equals True and the value 0 equals False.
 The required order is described in the following list:

 - PermissionToAllowSender
 - PermissionToBlockSender
 - PermissionToDelete
 - PermissionToDownload: Currently, this value is always 0.
 - PermissionToPreview
-- PermissionToRelease: Don't set this value and PermissionToRequestRelease to 1.
+- PermissionToRelease: Don't set this permission and PermissionToRequestRelease to 1.
 Set one to 1 and the other to 0, or set both to 0.
-- PermissionToRequestRelease: Don't set this value and PermissionToRelease to 1.
+- PermissionToRequestRelease: Don't set this permission and PermissionToRelease to 1.
 Set one to 1 and the other to 0, or set both to 0.
 - PermissionToViewHeader: Currently, this value is always 0, and doesn't hide the **View message header** button in the details of the quarantined message.

 The values for the available preset end-user permissions are described in the following list: